 Gist allows you to create a support bot, but Intercom has the ability to directly embed knowledge base articles into a bot.
 In addition, our bot creator is a simple, yet effective linear design.

 While these differences are notable, the price brings us back to even.

 Custom bots from Intercom is only available on their “Premium” plan which doesn’t list an actual price.
 You can purchase and “add-on” for custom bots, but this feature is $99/mo.

-This add-on is more than Gist’s highest price plan at $79/mo, which includes everything Gist has to offer.
+This add-on is the same price as Gist’s standard price plan at $99/mo, which includes most of what Gist has to offer.